 She decided to develop a plan with a network of positive healthy people.
 Eventually she stopped defining herself as, broken, because she realized that she really could make a difference in the life of her child.
 It was all up to her, no one else.
 Like the analogy of the broken vase, she couldn’t hold self-esteem, or self-worth, as a broken vessel, everything leaked out.
 When she became whole everything stayed in.
 That is, how to heal your brokenness,

 As a gift to my radio and podcast audience and you my Blog readers, I want to give you a FREE COPY of my book Out of the Snares, a story of hope and encouragement.

 All my life I have been called lucky; but there is no such thing as luck just positive energy and preparation.

 As women we sometimes fail because we are always working; but not On their lives.
 We instead work in our lives.
 To succeed your commitment to your own personal growth must parallel your commitment to building remarkable lives for yourself and your children.

 After you read my book and become inspired by my story of success after starting out with nothing and healing my, brokenness, I would like to Help you get off the starting block with the most unbelievable coaching offer ever made!

-If you are interested in doing something remarkable with your life and escape the Snares of failure, by moving your dreams from your head into your hands, then download your FREE book and purchase my coaching package.
+If you are interested in doing something remarkable with your life and escape the Snares of failure from, broken relationships, broken marriages, by moving your dreams from your head into your hands, then download your FREE book and purchase my coaching package.